Infinity Institute: YMCA

 YMCA was introduced during the 2010-11 school year for Infinity Institute.
 Like the C.A.S.P.E.R. program, YMCA is an after-school program starting from 3:00-6:00 PM from Monday through Friday.
 YMCA of Infinity Institute is the most populated after-school program.
 YMCA is known for its activities, athletics and other programs.
 YMCA also provides school lunch and/or dinner for the students.

 Administration

-The school's principal is Dr. Treniere Dobson.
-The core administration team includes the vice principal, Dr. Kimberly O'Neill.
+The school's principal is Treniere Dobson.
+The core administration team includes the vice principal.